Last Updated: February 15, 2025

 Step 3 of USMLE

-This is the final step of the USMLE and assesses the candidate's knowledge in biomedical and clinical science, which can be used in the unsupervised practice of medicine.
+This is the final Step of the USMLE, which assesses the candidate's knowledge in biomedical and clinical science essential in the unsupervised practice of medicine.
 This exam is a foundation for an independent practice where physicians must function under pressure within context-specific cases.

 The exam is conducted over two days.
 The first day is the Foundation of Independent Practice/ FIP, and the second is the Advanced Clinical Medicine/ ACM.

-This exam will contain 232 questions, all of which will be multiple-choice.
-These questions will be divided into six blocks with 38-39 questions each.
+This exam will contain 232 multiple-choice questions.
+It will be divided into six blocks, each with 38-39 questions.
 Each block will be given a maximum of 60 minutes to complete.
-The exam will be conducted in 7 hours, with a 45-minute or more break given in between.
+The exam will be conducted in 7 hours, with a 45-minute break.

-The second examination day will be given 9 hours with a 45-minute break.
-It contains 180 multiple-choice questions divided into six blocks, each of 30 questions.
-After this, there will be 13 case simulations for which the candidate will get 10-20 minutes maximum.
+The second examination day lasts 9 hours, with a 45-minute break.
+It contains 180 multiple-choice questions divided into six blocks, each 45 minutes long.
+After this, there are 13 computer-based case simulations, each 10-20 minutes long.

 USMLE Score Reports

-Usually, candidates can access their results two to four weeks following the date of the test.
+USMLE scores are available within 4 weeks of the test being administered, although candidates can expect to receive them as early as two weeks.
 There are several reasons why score reporting could be delayed.
-It is recommended that candidates allow a minimum of eight weeks for notification of the availability of their score report when scheduling their test and enquiring about the results.
-The organization that registered candidates for the test will send them an email alert when their results are available.
+It is recommended that candidates allow a minimum of eight weeks for notification of the availability of their score report before enquiring about the results.
+An email notification is sent to the candidates when their results are available by the organization that registered candidates for the test.
 After the date of the email notification, the candidates' score reports will be accessible for about 365 days on the registered organization's website.
+After this period, an official report can be requested for a fee.

 - Step 2 CK - 214